dai-shi/react-tracked/website/docs/tutorial-02.md

 ```

 The store is created by useState.
-useUpdated is renamed to useSetState for exporting.
+useUpdated is renamed to useSetState,
+and based on it, useSetDraft with Immer is exported.

 ## src/hooks/useTodoList.js